gotmachine/MandatoryRCS/README.md

 #### Known bugs and glitches
 - Getting out of timewarps with the SAS direction hold activated input a large roll "kick", most visible at high timewarp levels.
 I tried a lot of things to find out why this happen or fix it, and failed.
 - When switching to an unloaded vessel with its SAS in "target", "antitarget" or "maneuver" mode, the orientation change is applied a few frames after the vessel is unpacked, leading to the rotation event being visible to the player.
 Won't fix as this is minor, purely cosmetic and fixing would require large modifications.

+#### v2.0 beta 1 for KSP 1.4.2
+- Complete rewrite of the whole plugin
+- The reaction wheels nerf has been simplified, control variations are no more since this was confusing and not very relevant
+- Target persistence
+- Stock SAS PID controller is replaced by a MechJeb derived PID-controller
+- Complete in-house reimplementation of the stock SAS UI, with new modes and simple options within the UI.
+- Added a way to target the Sun
+- Added a RCS-auto mode
+- Many bugs !

+#### v1.5 for KSP 1.4.1
+- Recompiled for KSP 1.4.1
+- (bugfix) Fixed NRE on asteroids changing SOI
+- (bugfix) Fixed NRE on planting flags

 #### v1.4 for KSP 1.3.1
 - Recompiled for KSP 1.3.1